Luk-kar/eu-citizens-initiatives-tracker/ECI_initiatives/scraper/eci_scraper_common/README.refactor.md

 9.  **URL & Metadata Handling** - Registration number normalization, year extraction
 10. **Path Management** - Script directory detection, timestamp-based structure

-### Code parts that will NOT be covered as shared library by design
+### Code parts that will NOT be covered as a shared library by design

 **Rather DO NOT** extract to common logic:
 - **HTML/DOM selectors** - CSS selectors, XPath expressions (website-specific)